Ruthless Capitalists Can't Donate Their Way Out of Trouble Anymore

 America’s collective memory sometimes appears to have lapsed when it comes to the pernicious activities carried out by families like the Vanderbilts (trains), the Rockefellers (petroleum), and the Carnegies (steel) in shaping today’s world.
 We enjoy the fruits of their work (libraries, schools, city landmarks), even as we seem to have forgotten about Cornelius Vanderbilt’s tendency, as Steve Fraser noted in the Nation, to “[champion] capitalism by decrying it,” as he attacked his rivals in the press for actions similar to his own, like "using his detailed knowledge of ship construction and the vagaries of the sea to drive established franchises into bankruptcy."
 And John D. Rockefeller’s monopolistic streak with Standard Oil, which critics said he accomplished by defeating his competitors with low prices, worker exploitation, and collusion with the railroads.
 And Andrew Carnegie’s penchant for union busting.
 (According to one biographer, deadly accidents in Carnegie’s steel mills made up 20 percent of all male deaths in all of Pittsburgh throughout the 1880s.)

 In recent weeks, the Metropolitan Museum of Art has said it's reviewing its policies about donations amid simmering rage against the family’s presence there.
-Other cultural institutions, including The Tate group and The National Portrait Gallery in London, and New York's Guggenheim, where the artist Nan Goldin led a protest of the Sacklers’ involvement in the museum in February, have already vowed to stop accepting funds from them.
+Other cultural institutions, including Britain's Tate museum and New York's Guggenheim, where the artist Nan Goldin led a protest of the Sacklers’ involvement in the museum in February, have already vowed to stop accepting funds from them.
 Fourteen thousand signatures have graced a petition for Harvard to pull the plug, and some colleges (like Columbia) have stated they would look into the matter.
 Last year, even a major hedge fund cut ties.

 The Sacklers aren't exactly a rarity, then; they are a group of boogeymen (and women) whose destructive business on one hand and penchant for public giving on the other made them a perfect fit for the societal structures in which we live.